farhan-ahmed1/cinematic-curator/README.md

 ## Features

 - Emotion analysis through natural language processing
-- AI-powered movie recommendations using OpenAI's GPT-3.5 Turbo
+- AI-powered movie recommendations using OpenAI's GPT-4 Turbo
 - Rich movie details from The Movie Database (TMDb)
-- Email notifications with personalized recommendations via Twilio SendGrid
+- Email notifications with personalized recommendations via MailerSend
 - Modern, responsive UI with Tailwind CSS

 ## How to run the Application